 The Benefits: This card offers students 1% cash back on all purchases, and an additional 0.25% when they pay their monthly bill on-time.
 Other benefits include numerous purchase protection and travel insurance policies.
 Capital One also offers students access to a higher line of credit after they make their first five payments on-time.

 The Costs: The standard interest rate for this card is a variable 20.24% APR.
 There is no annual fee and no foreign transaction fees.

 (You can read a full review of the Journey Student Rewards card from Capital One here.)

-1st Runner-Up: Discover it for Students
+1st Runner-Up: Discover it Chrome for Students

-2nd Runner-Up: BankAmericard Better Balance Rewards
+2nd Runner-Up: BankAmericard Travel Rewards for Students

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.